Logo File Formats: How to Choose the Right One

 SVG: The Web Wizard

-An SVG logo file is perfect for logos used on the web.
+An SVG logo file is ideal for logos used on the web.
 Unlike raster files, SVGs are created with mathematical formulas, so they scale without losing quality.

 Best uses for SVG files: